ikedam/quickfix15156/README.md

 ---------------

 This plugin tested with Jenkins 1.502.
-It may run with older versions of Jenkins, assumed after 1.486 (the version Jenkins-15156 happened).
+It may run with older versions of Jenkins, assumed 1.488 and later (the version Jenkins-15156 happened).

 How to install
 --------------